apins/github-code-review/README.md

 1. Each file gets own `Approve changes` button.
 Click on it collapses the file marking it as `passed review`.

-2. Wipe out outdated config data of merged or closed pull requests  (GitHub user api token with `pull` permission required);
+2. Wipe out outdated config data of merged or closed pull requests  (GitHub user api token with `repo` permission required);

-3. Expose approved/not approved files count at pull requests list (GitHub user api token with `pull` permission required).
+3. Expose files count that passed review at pull requests list (GitHub user api token with `repo` permission required).

 **Nearest plans**